 - Gundam SEED's Muruta Azrael is a genocidal madman who's out to exterminate every Coordinator.
 He claims it's because they are a threat to humanity, but his flashbacks and some of the things that he says suggest that what he's really angry about is that they dare to be better than him.

-- In Detective Conan, this is why Motoyasu Tsukumo killed Yashiro Kinoshita: he was jealous and fearful of Yashiro's raw talent as a magician, so he tampered with the supplies of the water escape trick and as a result, Yashiro drowned while practicing.
-Too bad he didn't count on Yashiro's little sister Mako saw the whole thing and she later becomes Tsukumo's apprentice so she can wait on getting her chance to kill him as part of her plot to get revenge for Yashiro's death.
+- In Detective Conan, this is why Motoyasu Tsukumo killed Yashiro Kinoshita: he was jealous and fearful of his pupil's raw talent as a magician, so he tampered with the supplies of the water escape and as a result, Yashiro drowned while practicing.
+Too bad he didn't count on Yashiro's little sister Mako, who saw the whole thing, she becomes his apprentice herself as part of her plot to get revenge for Yashiro's death.

 - In InuYasha, the miko Tsubaki becomes overwhelmed with jealousy that Kikyou was chosen to entrusted the Shikon Jewel and not her.
 Her envy would lead her to become a black miko.

 - A combination of jealousy, arrogance, and stubbornness prove to be the driving motivation of Naruto Big Bad Madara Uchiha.
 While he and future 1st Hokage Hashirama Senju considered each other a Worthy Opponent while their families were at war, Madara went mad with envy when he ended up Always Second Best to Hashirama in the final days of the war and the early days of the Hidden Leaf Village their families founded together.
 Many of Madara's future actions can be chalked up directly to spite against his arch-rival's descendents; even nearly a century after the final battle between the two of them, Madara's still not over the fact that people chose to follow Hashirama's vision of the future instead of his own.